Artymediys/patterns/README.md

 # Trying to self-develop on the implementation of programming patterns
-All patterns are written by Solidity (Everscale BlockChain)
+All the patterns are written "on the knee", but with soul